“Our vision is a world where used plastic bottles are seen not only as waste but as a valuable resource to be used repeatedly.”

 - We use mono-ethylene glycol (MEG) in our process and do not add any foreign chemicals or impurities e.g. catalysts, thereby ensuring the production of a sustainable ester which is pure.

 - Unlike batch based (mechanical) recycling, perPETual uses a continuous based (chemical) procedure.
 This means our customers are guaranteed a product which has a consistent quality over time e.g. during the dyeing of fabric, the colour ‘pick-up’ is uniform.

 - perPETual’s sustainable esters can be converted into any PET-based product using PET industrial manufacturing equipment.

 - Our process produces a pure ester that is commercialised and eco-friendly.
 Our partners have received many certifications (OEKO-Tex, GRS IMS) proving the quality and standard of our process and end product.

 Process and Product Innovation

-perPETual owns all of the patents, intellectual property rights and proprietary know-how related to our process.
-We spend approximately 15% of our annual budget on technology innovation and improvement to ensure that we continue to push the boundaries in creating solutions for the PET circular economy.
+We spend approximately 5% of our annual budget on technology innovation and improvement to ensure that we continue to push the boundaries in creating solutions for the PET circular economy.